otrv4/otrv4/otrv4.md

-Before sending the first reply (i.e. a new message considering a previous message has been received) or sending the first data message, the sender will rotate their ECDH keys and brace key.
+Before sending the first reply (i.e. a new message considering a previous message has been received) or sending the first data message, the sender will rotate their ECDH keys and their brace key.
 This is for the computation of the Mixed shared secret `K` (see
 [Deriving Double Ratchet Keys](#deriving-double-ratchet-keys)).

 Before rotating the keys: